Skatteetaten/mva-meldingen/docs/english/faq/index.md

 We want to offer Maskinporten support for system-to-system VAT-returns and we are currently looking into the legal and practical issues concerning Maskinporten.
 If Maskinporten is offered for VAT-returns, it will be later than Januart 1st 2022.
 ID-porten will be used until further notice.

+### Will it still be possible to submit a "Supplementary return"?
+Supplementary returns will no longer be in use.
+If there are changes in the ERP that makes it necessary to correct a VAT-return, this can be done by submitting a replacement VAT-return, after correcting the accounts in the ERP.
+The last VAT-return for a term will be valid.

 ## Sales and purchase report